 Dr. Angela Lumba-Brown Named Co-Director of Brain Trauma Consortium

-Dr. Angela Lumba-Brown has been named Co-Director of the Stanford Brain Trauma Evidence-Based Consortium.
+Angela Lumba-Brown, MD has been named Co-Director of the Stanford Brain Trauma Evidence-Based Consortium.
 The research group, funded by the U.S. Department of Defense, also includes Oregon Health and Sciences University, Portland State University, and the Brain Trauma Foundation.
 The consortium will develop an evidence-based classification for the spectrum of traumatic brain injury (TBI), and also model post-TBI trajectories and outcomes, an objective that could lead to significant advances in treatment protocols.

 Dr. Nounou Taleghani Honored

 Nounou Taleghani, MD was honored for ten years of service to the Educators-4-CARE (E4C) Program.
 E4C was established in 2008 to enhance the development of medical students, and provides a formal curriculum aimed at fostering (CARE); Compassion, Advocacy, Responsibility, and Empathy.
 Dr. Taleghani mentored 42 students, and is still in close contact with many of them.